Header image

 4:20 PM - 4:50 PM Adapting to New Challenges: Resilience, Advocacy, and Inclusion in the Face of Adversity

-5:05 PM - 6:30 PM Welcome Networking Event
+5:00 PM - 6:30 PM Welcome Networking Event

 You’re invited to join us at our conference welcome event!
-Held poolside at the conference venue, this relaxed and engaging event provides the perfect opportunity to connect with friends, industry peers, sponsors and exhibitors while enjoying live music and light refreshments.
+Held beachside at the conference venue, this relaxed and engaging event provides the perfect opportunity to connect with friends, industry peers, sponsors and exhibitors while enjoying live music and light refreshments.
 Cost: Included for 2-day conference registrations.
 Additional tickets for day registrants and accompanying persons can be purchased for $129.00 (incl GST) per ticket.
 Includes: Entertainment, light canapés and beverages

-Diamond Ballroom II: In-Person Only
+Diamond Ballroom 1: In-Person Only

 7:30 AM - 8:30 AM Registration & Exhibition Open